-In my previous post I finished cleaning my junker clock, ending up with a jumble of gears and other parts.
+In my previous post I finished cleaning my Goodwill clock, ending up with a jumble of gears and other parts.
 You may recall that when I disassembled this clock, parts sort of fell out willy-nilly, leaving me a bit fuzzy about what gears go where.
 In this post, I figure out which gears are part of the Going (time) Train (gear set), and as a bonus I calculate the length of pendulum this clock requires.

 Finding which gears go where

-It turns out that figuring out which gears are part of the Chime Train and which are part of the Going Train was a pretty straightforward process of identifying the gears unique to each Train, consulting the photos I took before disassembling the clock, and a little bit of trial and error.
+It turns out that figuring out which gears are part of the Strike Train and which are part of the Going Train was a pretty straightforward process of identifying the gears unique to each Train, consulting the photos I took before disassembling the clock, and a little bit of trial and error.

 TL;DR – I have a video showing the successful spinning of the going train gears – whee!